 - Encouraging employees

 Nothing works better than motivating your employees to keep striving for the best, recent research concluded.
 A company thrives when it promulgates a supportive culture from top to bottom.
-It is not entirely about work but developing an environment where the employees can express their real personalities.
-Having weekly sessions where they chat and enjoy their time with one another boosts their productivity and makes them feel comfortable.
+It is not entirely about work but developing an environment where employees can express their personalities and bond with co-workers.
+Consider having weekly sessions where they chat and enjoy their time with one another.
+This can help boost employee productivity and make them feel comfortable collaborating during team projects.
+Additionally, remote workers can play fun games like online escape rooms or virtual trivia for Zoom meetings to enhance team collaboration.
 A company with too strict an environment limits their inner creativity and makes it less fun for everyone, including the boss.
-So, do not miss this trick if you even plan to make your business a success.
+So, do not miss this trick if you plan to make your business a success.

 - Keep an open mind